برجاء الإنتظار ...

 Cerezyme contains sodium

-This medicine contains sodium and is administered in 0.9% sodium chloride intravenous solution.
-To be taken into consideration by patients on a controlled sodium diet.
+This medicine contains 41 mg sodium (main component of cooking/table salt) per vial.
+This is equivalent to 2% of the recommended maximum daily dietary intake of sodium for an adult.
+It is administered in 0.9% sodium chloride intravenous solution.
+This should be taken into consideration by patients on a controlled sodium diet.

 Instructions for proper use